moffzilla/ONAP_LAB/README.md

 	ssh ubuntu@<instance IP>

+Execute Script:

+	./runme.sh

+Wait for the script to complete.

 You could verify your deployment by (Please note it may take from 15 ~ 30 mins with minimal deployment depending on your compute resources ) :

+	helm list

 	helm status dev

 It shows the status of the charts and associated Pods and Containers